Survey on the amount of covered deposits held on 31 March 2026

 Compliance Impact

-Urgency: High – With a 30 June 2026 deadline (five months from publication), firms face immediate pressure to review and remediate governance gaps amid sector growth and heightened AML/CFT scrutiny; non-compliance risks supervisory actions, fines, or license issues, especially as it closes criminal
+Urgency: High – With a 30 June 2026 deadline (five months from publication), firms face immediate pressure to review and remediate governance gaps amid sector growth and heightened AML/CFT scrutiny; non-compliance risks supervisory actions, fines, or license issues, especially as it closes criminal exploitation vectors like weak controls and third-party risks.

 Payment Provider